c3g/GenPipes/README-release.txt

-# Here the release instructions
+# Here are the release instructions

 # Version bump the value.
 Remove '-beta'
 vim VERSION